ngaut/stackvm/readme.md

 - If you're getting API-related errors, check that your TiDB AI API key is correctly set in your environment variables.
 - For any LLM-related issues, ensure your OpenAI API key is properly configured.
 - Ensure that Ollama is running if you have set `LLM_PROVIDER=ollama` in your `.env` file.
+- If you're having issues with tool access, verify that the tools are properly registered in the namespace you're using.